SciML/Catalyst.jl/docs/src/model_simulation/simulation_structure_interfacing.md

 oprob[:X1] = 10.0
 ```
 with parameters using the same notation.

+!!! note
+    When interfacing with a parameter, `.ps` must be appended to the structure uses (e.g. `oprob`).
+This is not done when species are interfaced with.

 #### [Remaking problems using the `remake` function](@id simulation_structure_interfacing_remake)
 Typically, when modifying problems, it is recommended to use the `remake` function.
 Unlike when we do `oprob[:X1] = 10.0` (which modifies the problem in question), `remake` creates a new problem object.
 The `remake` function takes a problem as input, and any fields you wish to modify (and their new values) as optional inputs.
 Thus, we can do: